Bejofo/programming-manual/pages/c.md

 gcc -o outputfilename your_code.c
 ```

-For more larger programs that have more complicated compliation process, make files are often used to automate it.
+For larger programs that have more complicated compliation process, make files are often used to automate it.

 Some popular libaries include.